Bill Cosby guilty on all charges in sexual assault retrial

 Constand, 45, a former Temple women's basketball administrator, told jurors that Cosby knocked her out with three blue pills he called "your friends" and then penetrated her with his fingers as she lay immobilized, unable to resist or say no.

 It was the only criminal case to arise from a barrage of allegations from more than 60 women who said the former TV star drugged and molested them over a span of five decades.

-"The time for the defendant to escape justice is over," prosecutor Stewart Ryan said in his closing argument.
-"It's finally time for the defendant to dine on the banquet of his own consequences."

-Another prosecutor, Kristen Feden, said Cosby was "nothing like the image that he played on TV" as sweater-wearing, wisdom-dispensing father of five Dr. Cliff Huxtable on "The Cosby Show."
+The onslaught all but destroyed his career and his good-guy image as wisdom-dispensing, sweater-wearing Dr. Cliff Huxtable on "The Cosby Show."

+The business fallout from the verdict was almost immediate: Bounce, a TV network that caters to black viewers, announced it would drop reruns of "The Cosby Show."

 Cosby's retrial took place against the backdrop of #MeToo, the movement against sexual misconduct that has taken down powerful men in rapid succession, among them Harvey Weinstein, Matt Lauer, Kevin Spacey and Sen. Al Franken.

-The jurors all indicated they were aware of #MeToo but said before the trial they could remain impartial.
-Cosby's lawyers slammed #MeToo, calling Cosby its victim and likening it to a witch hunt or a lynching.
+During closing arguments, Cosby's lawyers slammed #MeToo, calling Cosby its victim and likening it to a witch hunt or a lynching.

-After failing to win a conviction last year, prosecutors had more courtroom weapons at their disposal for the retrial.
-The other accusers' testimony helped move the case beyond a he-said, she-said, allowing prosecutors to argue that Cosby was a menace to women long before he met Constand.
-Only one other accuser was permitted to testify at Cosby's first trial.

-Cosby's new defense team, led by Mesereau, the celebrity attorney who won an acquittal for Michael Jackson on child-molestation charges, launched a highly aggressive attack on Constand and the other women.

 Cosby verdict reaction @6abc pic.twitter.com/ESBPe23COF— Dan Sheridan (@PhotogDan6abc) April 26, 2018

+Constand sued Cosby after prosecutors initially declined to file charges, settling with him for nearly $3.4 million over a decade ago.

+The star witness for the defense was Marguerite Jackson, Temple employee who testified that Constand once spoke of setting up a prominent person and suing.

-His colleague on the defense team, Katheen Bliss, derided the other accusers as home-wreckers and suggested they made up their stories in a bid for money and fame.
+Cosby's defense team derided the other accusers as home-wreckers and suggested they made up their stories in a bid for money and fame.

 But Cosby himself had long ago confirmed sordid revelations about drugs and extramarital sex.